Alexei7ca/goit-pycore-final-project/README.md

 ## About The Project

 The Personal Assistant Bot is a powerful tool for managing contacts and notes directly from your terminal.
 It was built to provide a fast, efficient, and keyboard-driven interface for common organizational tasks.
 The application saves all data locally, ensuring privacy and offline access.
 It is designed with a clean, modular architecture, making it both easy to use and straightforward to extend.

+## Graphical User Interface (GUI)

+In addition to the command-line interface, this project also features a modern, user-friendly graphical interface for those who prefer a visual workflow.

+For detailed setup and usage instructions specifically for the GUI, please see the **[GUI README](GUI_README.md)**.

 ## Core Features